0Ky/screenclip/CONTRIBUTING.md

 1. Begin by forking the `dev` branch of the `screenclip` repository.
 If you've previously forked it, make sure your fork is synchronized and updated with the latest changes.

-2. In your fork, create and switch to a new branch named `<branch_name>`.
+2. In your fork, create and switch to a new branch.
+Begin the branch name with a category like `feature` or `bugfix`, followed by a descriptive name.
 This is where you'll make your changes.

 3. Carefully implement the changes or enhancements you have in mind on this branch.
 Remember to frequently commit to keep a record of your progress.